U.S. job openings dip to 9.8 million but remain high, showing resilience in labor market

 Employers posted 9.8 million job vacancies, down from 10.3 million in April, the Labor Department said Thursday.
 But layoffs fell slightly, and more Americans quit their jobs — a sign they were confident they could find better pay or working conditions elsewhere.

+Job openings fell in healthcare, insurance and finance.
+But there were more jobs available in education and government.

+The Labor Department’s Job Openings and Labor Turnover Survey (JOLTS), “continues to reflect a gradually slowing yet still-robust labor market, one that is cooler than a year ago but still hot,” said Nick Bunker, research director at the Indeed Hiring Lab.
+He added that “demand for new hires remains elevated and employers are still holding onto the workers they have.”

-Monthly job openings remain high by historic standards — they had never hit 8 million before 2021 — despite the Federal Reserve’s aggressive campaign to cool the American labor market and slow the economy to combat inflation that last year hit four-decade highs.
+Monthly job openings remain high by historic standards — they had never hit 8 million before 2021 — despite the Federal Reserve’s aggressive campaign since to cool the American labor market and combat inflation that last year hit four-decade highs.
 The Fed has hiked its benchmark short-term interest rate 10 times since March 2022.

 The higher borrowing costs have had an impact: Economic growth has slowed, and monthly job openings are down from their March 2022 peak of 12 million, highest on record.
 Inflation is down, too: Consumer prices were up 4% in May from a year earlier, down from a year-over-year peak of 9.1% in June 2022 but still double the Fed’s 2% target.